// blog/calculators/

 Is online shopping taxed the same as in-store purchases?

-In the United States, yes — following Wayfair (2018), online sellers above the economic nexus threshold must collect the same rate that applies to the buyer's shipping address.
-This closed the practical advantage online retailers previously had over local stores.
+In the United States, yes.
+Following Wayfair (2018), online sellers above the economic nexus threshold must collect the same rate that applies to the buyer's shipping address.
+This closed the practical advantage online retailers once had over local stores.

 How do I calculate the VAT amount from a VAT-inclusive price?